The Scientific Research Institute of Textile and Light Industry

 Amantaeva Almagul Kurmangalievna

-Director of the Research Institute of Textile and Light Industry, PhD in Chemical Sciences
+Director of the Research Institute of Textile and Light Industry, Candidate of Chemical Sciences

 Phone: 293 52 95 (ext.
 139)